nandishyb/FlickrFindr/README.md

 # FlickrFindr
-Sear the photos with flickr.
+Search the photos with flickr.